 Batteries are perishable products and the ones for cars are no exception.
 Whilst the brand of the battery may matter, the greatest concern for the car owner who needs a new battery, should be the production date.
 You need a battery as fresh as possible!

 The confusion facing shoppers lies in the fact that car batteries do not have their manufacture dates stated as plain dates.
-Rather, its embedded in a manufacturer code stamped on the battery.
-You will need to learn to read this code in order to get the best deal with regards to manufacture date.
+Rather, it’s embedded in a manufacturer code stamped on the battery.
+You will need to learn to read this code in order to get the best deal in terms of freshness.

 Remember sellers would want to push their oldest stock to you, try to ensure you pick the freshest available, if not you may end up buying a new but almost expired battery!